ben3636/pi-securenet/README.md

 ### Device Naming (Discovery Scan Page)
 You can now set custom names for devices so you're never left guessing!
 Do this by visiting PI_IP_ADDRESS/alias.php.
 Throw in the device's MAC address and set a name and the device will show up with the preferred name going forward!

+## Features in Beta
+* Home page re-organized and optimized for mobile
+* Vulnerability scan results in cleaner format
+* Visual overhaul of newer pages (aias.php and whitelist.php)
+* Actual links to newer pages (alias.php and whitelist.php)

 ## Thoughts for The Future
 * 2FA Implementation